associatedpress/datakit-core/docs/developers.rst

     ├── plugin_name
     │   ├── __init__.py
     │   └── some_command.py
-    └── setup.py
+    └── pyproject.toml

-To make a custom command discoverable by the *datakit* command-line tool, you must expose it in the plugin's *setup.py*.
+To make a custom command discoverable by the *datakit* command-line tool, you must expose it in the plugin's *pyproject.toml*.
 See :ref:`example-plugin` for details.

 Plugin configurations
 ~~~~~~~~~~~~~~~~~~~~~